greena13/react-hotkeys/README.md

 You can find full docs in the [/docs](docs) folder and generated api docs in [/docs/api](docs/api).

+You may also find various example projects in the [/examples](examples) folder.

 Support
 -------
-See "Using GitHub Issues" under "Contribute" below for most things but feel free to give me a shout in the [reactiflux Slack group](http://reactiflux.herokuapp.com/)!
+See "Using GitHub Issues" under "Contribute" below for most things but feel free to jump on [Gitter](https://gitter.im/Chrisui/react-hotkeys) or give me a shout (@chrisui) in the [reactiflux Slack group](http://reactiflux.herokuapp.com/)!

 Contribute
 ----------